Raffles' banded langur: Singapore population

-The Raffles' banded langur was once common throughout the island of Singapore but that population is now critically endangered with approximately 60 individuals left in the Central Catchment Nature Reserve.
+The Raffles' banded langur was once common throughout the island of Singapore but that population is now listed as critically endangered, with approximately 60 individuals left in the Central Catchment Nature Reserve.
 The species was formerly found in the Bukit Timah Nature Reserve, but that population died out in 1987.
 The last individual to live in Bukit Timah is now displayed at the Raffles Museum of Biodiversity Research.
-The Central Catchment population had declined to as few as 10–15 monkeys before recovering to about 40 by 2012, 60 by 2019. and about 70 by 2022.
+The Central Catchment population had declined to as few as 10–15 monkeys before recovering to about 40 by 2012, 60 by 2019, and about 70 by 2022.

 The Singapore population feeds from at least 27 plant species, including Hevea brasiliensis leaves, Adinandra dumosa flowers and Nephelium lappaceum fruits.
 They appear to prefer specific fruits and will travel long distances to reach their preferred fruit, rather than settle for more accessible foods.
 The National Biodiversity Centre, in partnership with the Evolution Lab of the National University of Singapore, launched an ecological study to determine suitable conservation strategies.
 A 2012 study found extremely low genetic diversity within the remaining Singapore population and suggested that translocation of Raffles' banded langurs from Malaysia may be necessary to provide the Singapore population with enough genetic diversity to survive in the long run.
 In 2016, a cross-border partnership between Singapore and Malaysia was formed with the establishment of a Raffles' Banded Langur Working Group funded by the Wildlife Reserves Singapore Conservation Fund.